Albert I, Prince of Monaco: Oceanography, paleontology, geography

 The third trip, in 1906, meteorology was added to the range of observations and surveys were pursued.
 The Prince also provided support for two other expeditions, that of the Scotsman, William Bruce, to Prins Karls Forland, and that of the Norwegian, Gunnar Isachsen, to northwestern Spitsbergen.
 His funding of the latter lead to regular Norwegian scientific expeditions on Svalbard, and in 1928 the foundation of the Norwegian Polar Institute.

 The Prince's fourth expedition in 1907, was aimed at completing the results from the previous summer.
 Prince Albert also lent his support, either financially, or through gifts or loans of oceanographic instruments, to numerous Arctic and Antarctic explorers.
 The same year, he provided funds and support for the foundation of the Friends of the French National Museum of Natural History Society.
 In 1909 he joined the Société de Géographie and the British Academy.
 In 1910 the Prince was the main founder of the Institute of Human Paleontology (Institut de paléontologie humaine) in Paris, close to the Jardin des plantes which is the seat of the French National Museum of Natural History.
 Finally, he showed a keen interest in environmental protection, especially in Svalbard.
 This is demonstrated by his responses to a questionnaire that Hugo Conwentz, a German botanist sent him in 1912.

 In 1918, the US National Academy of Sciences awarded Prince Albert its Alexander Agassiz Medal for his achievements.
 The Explorers Club elected Albert I to its highest category of membership — Honorary Member — in 1921.
 He was also awarded the Cullum Geographical Medal of the American Geographical Society.
 Prince Rainier of Monaco and the International Association for the Physical Sciences of the Oceans established the Prince Albert I Medal in the physical and chemical sciences of the oceans in his honor.

 Philately

-Albert I constituted a collection of postage stamps that was later continued by Louis II and finally remain part of the postal museum Rainier III created in 1950.
+Albert I amassed a collection of postage stamps.
+The collection was later continued by Louis II and finally became part of the postal museum Rainier III that created in 1950.